couchbaselabs/php-couchbase-v2/README.md

       var $offset = 0;

       /**
        * Array of result rows.
-This array contains all query results in an
+This array contains all view results in an
        * array.
        *
        * @var array result rows.